gpschool/gpss19/registration.md

 industrial club can register at the reduced rate.
 Other registrants need to register at the full cost.

+Registrants to the summer school can attend the workshop free of charge.

 [**Link to registration**](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-engineering/computer-science/summer-school-in-gaussian-processes-and-uncertainty-quantification)